taikitodo/taikitodo.github.io/README.md

 # News
 - My homepage is migrated from google sites.
 (Feb.
 15, 2021)
-- I'm participating in [the SENTAN-Q training program](https://sentan-q.kyushu-u.ac.jp/) of Kyushu University as a trainee.
+- I'm participating in [the SENTAN-Q training program](https://sentan-q.kyushu-u.ac.jp/) as a trainee.
 (Aug.
 1, 2020)
 - [A new JSPS research project on multi-agent optimization](https://agent.inf.kyushu-u.ac.jp/20H00587/) has just been launched.
 (Apr.
 1, 2020)

 - - -